cloudstax/firecamp/README.md

 * **Manage the stateful service data easily.**
 * **Move from one cloud to another freely.**

-The OpenManage platform is one step towards the free Serverless Cloud.
-The customer could easily run any service with no management overhead on any Cloud.
-Currently the platform has built-in integrations for MongoDB, PostgreSQL, Cassandra and ZooKeeper.
-MySQL and Kafka are coming soon.
-More services will be integrated in the future.

 ## Key Features

 **Cross Container Orchestration Frameworks**: The platform is built on top of the popular container orchestration frameworks.
 Currently the platform supports [Amazon EC2 Container Service](https://aws.amazon.com/ecs/).
 The [Docker Swarm](https://docs.docker.com/engine/swarm/) on Amazon Web Services is coming soon.
-Other container orchestration frameworks (Mesos and Kubernetes) will be supported in the future.
+Other container orchestration frameworks ([Mesos](http://mesos.apache.org/) and [Kubernetes](https://kubernetes.io)) will be supported in the future.

 **Cross Clouds**: Currently support Amazon Web Services.
-Will support Google Cloud and Microsoft Azure Cloud in the future.
+Will support Google Cloud, Microsoft Azure Cloud, Private and Hybrid Cloud in the future.

 **Easy Deploy**: The platform's Catalog service integrates the stateful services.
 The customer could simply call a single command to deploy a stateful service, such as a MongoDB ReplicaSet.